-William T. Hennessy is licensed to practice law in the state of New York and before immigration courts nationwide.
+William T. Hennessy is licensed to practice law in the states of Connecticut and New York and before immigration courts nationwide.
 Some areas of practice that he specializes in are:

 - A U.S. citizen or legal permanent resident may petition for certain family members to receive either a Green Card, a fiancé(e) visa or a K-3/K-4 visa based on your relationship.